zcyph/coinport/README.md

 ## Usage

-Make sure the spreadsheet is in the same folder as the script.
+Make sure the spreadsheet is in the same folder as the script, run it like this:

-Run the script with:

 `python coinport.py`